jwk0224/deep-learning/README.md

 - Preprocess and augment data using the Sequential API
 - Adapt a pretrained model to new data and train a classifier using the Functional API and MobileNet
 - Fine-tune a classifier's final layers to improve accuracy

+## cnn_ex5_Car Detection with YOLO

+- Detect objects in a car detection dataset
+- Implement non-max suppression to achieve better accuracy
+- Implement intersection over union as a function of NMS
+- Create usable bounding box tensors from the model's predictions